jeromew21/Blobfish/README.md

 6. Killer heuristic
 7. Countermove heuristic
 7. Threefold Repetition detection (though with the transposition table it gets very messy)
+3. Passes Perft (this means that the move generator should be 100% correct)

 # Contributing